Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Routing Benchmarks

 \subsection{Evaluation Protocol}

 To systematically evaluate routing approaches with different objectives, we develop distinct evaluation protocols for utility prediction and model selection approaches:

-\textbf{Utility Prediction Evaluation} These methods explicitly predict performance scores and costs, allowing us to trace the complete Pareto front by varying the trade-off parameter $\lambda$ across a wide range.
+\textbf{Utility Prediction Evaluation (Recommended)} These methods explicitly predict performance scores and costs, allowing us to trace the complete Pareto front by varying the trade-off parameter $\lambda$ across a wide range.
 We assess router effectiveness by measuring the area under the curve (AUC) of the non-decreasing convex hull in the cost-performance space.
 This metric comprehensively captures a router's ability to balance performance and cost across the entire spectrum of preference settings, with higher AUC indicating better overall routing decisions.
 We normalize score and cost values so that the maximum AUC score is 100.
-Additional implementation details about the AUC calculation methodology are provided in Appendix~\ref{sec:appendix_benchmarks}.